 Candidates for the PhD in health policy will generally be in residence for two years before undertaking qualifying examinations.
 Satisfactory completion of those examinations is a prerequisite for writing a dissertation.
 Students are strongly encouraged to remain in residence in the Cambridge area until they have passed the dissertation proposal orals.
 However, the program encourages students to remain in residence throughout the dissertation stage as well.
 Continuation of candidacy is contingent upon suitable progress and achievement during each academic year.

 The PhD Program in Health Policy is particularly committed to increasing the diversity of its doctoral student population.
-Minority candidates, including African-Americans, Native Americans, and Hispanic Americans are especially encouraged to apply.
+Under-represented minority candidates, including students who self-identify as Black/African-American, Puerto Rican, Mexican American, Native American, or Native Pacific Islander are especially encouraged to apply.

-Those wishing to apply to the MD program at the Harvard Medical School, as well as to the PhD Program in Health Policy, must apply separately to each program and indicate in the application to the PhD Program that a concurrent application has been submitted to the Harvard Medical School.
-Those admitted to both programs can combine some of the coursework to save time.
+Those wishing to apply to the MD program at Harvard Medical School, as well as to the PhD Program in Health Policy, must apply separately to each program and indicate in the application to the PhD Program that a concurrent application has been submitted to Harvard Medical School.

-Applications must include: 1) a statement of purpose that indicates the concentration(s) and policy area(s) of interest; up to two areas of concentration may be specified; 2) three letters of recommendation, submitted online; 3) a curriculum vitae or resume; 4) official transcripts for all college/university degrees and courses; if applicant is enrolled in school while applying, send fall term grades when available; 5) GRE General Test or GMAT scores; GRE scores are preferred; 6) official TOEFL scores, if necessary; 7) a recent sample of written work that is no more than 20 pages in length (required only for applicants to the Ethics concentration).
+Applications must include: 1) a statement of purpose that indicates the concentration(s) and policy area(s) of interest; up to two areas of concentration may be specified; 2) three letters of recommendation, submitted online; 3) a curriculum vitae or resume; 4) official transcripts for all college/university degrees and courses; if applicant is enrolled in school while applying, send fall term grades when available; 5) GRE General Test or GMAT scores; GRE scores are preferred; 6) official TOEFL scores, if necessary.

-The application deadline is in mid-December for admission in the following fall.
+The application deadline is in mid-December for matriculation in the following fall.
 The online application is available through the GSAS website.

 The department offers financial support for graduate study, based both on need and merit.
-For example, thanks to grants from the Agency for Healthcare Research and Quality, the National Institute of Mental Health, and the National Library of Medicine, the program can offer some traineeships to students who are US citizens or permanent residents of the US.
-As the program is committed to increasing the diversity of the doctoral student population, Harvard provides Graduate Prize Fellowships (tuition for five years in the program and a stipend for three years) to underrepresented minority applicants, with financial need, who are admitted to the program.
+For example, thanks to grants from the Agency for Healthcare Research and Quality and the National Institute of Mental Health, the program can offer some traineeships to students who are US citizens or permanent residents of the US.
+As the program is committed to increasing the diversity of the doctoral student population, Harvard provides Graduate Prize Fellowships (tuition for five years in the program and a stipend for three years) to under-represented minority applicants, with financial need, who are admitted to the program.
 Applicants are encouraged to apply for external grants and fellowships whenever possible.

 The PhD program has the following components:

-■ Concentration in one academic discipline (decision sciences, economics, ethics, evaluative science and statistics, management, medical sociology, or political analysis) and specialization at the dissertation stage in one policy area (environmental health, healthcare services, international health, mental health, or public health).
+- Concentration in one academic discipline (decision sciences, economics, evaluative science and statistics, management, or political analysis) and specialization at the dissertation stage in one policy area (global health, healthcare services, mental health, or public health).

-■ Written general and concentration examinations following two years of coursework; the general examination may contain an oral component.
+- Written general and concentration examinations following two years of coursework; the general examination also contains an oral component.

-Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following seven disciplines.
-For complete information on each concentration, including course requirements for each, please visit the program Website at: www.healthpolicy.fas.harvard.edu.
+Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following five disciplines.
+For complete information on each concentration, including affiliated faculty and course requirements, please visit the program website.